pyomeca/bioptim/README.md

 ```python
 sol = ocp.solve(show_online_optim=True)
 ```
-If you feel fancy, you can even activate the only optimization graphs!
+If you feel fancy, you can even activate the online optimization graphs!
-However, for such an easy problem, `Ipopt` won't leave you the time to appreciate the update realtime updates of the graph...
+However, for such an easy problem, `Ipopt` won't leave you the time to appreciate the realtime updates of the graph...
 That's it!

 ## Show the results
 If you want to have a look at the animated data, `bioptim` has an interface to `bioviz` which is designed to visualize bioMod files.
-For that, simple call the `animate()` method of a `ShowData` class as such:
+For that, simply call the `animate()` method of a `ShowData` class as follows:
 ```python
 ShowResult(ocp, sol).animate()
 ```

-If you did not fancy the only graphs, but would enjoy them anyway, you can call the same class with the method `graphs()`:
+If you did not fancy the online graphs, but would enjoy them anyway, you can call the same class with the method `graphs()`:
 ```python
 ShowResult(ocp, sol).graphs()
 ```